tsgates/arch-wiki-markdown/wiki/Fstab.md

 -   <pass> - used by fsck to decide which order filesystems are to be checked.
 Possible entries are 0, 1 and 2.
-The root file system should have the highest priority 1 - all other file systems you want to have checked should have a 2.
+The root file system should have the highest priority 1 (unless its type is btrfs, in which case this field should be 0) - all other file systems you want to have checked should have a 2.
 File systems with a value 0 will not be checked by the fsck utility.